wildansafaatsutisna/personalweb/README.md

 - Add custom animations

 ### 4. Local Development
-- Open `index.php` in your browser
+- Open `index.html` in your browser
 - Use a local server for testing (recommended)
 - Validate responsive design on different screen sizes